vishalbasra/vishalbasra.github.io/_posts/2017-08-20-File-Sharing-detailed.md

 excerpt: Understanding File Shares in Samba!
 ---

-# What does this post entails?
+# What does this post entail ?

 ##  How user accounts are managed on the stand alone samba server ?

-  - This begs the question, what is a `stand-alone` server w.r.t Samba ??
+  - This begs the question, what is a `stand-alone` server w.r.t Samba ?
   > It's a server that doesn't depend on any other server to store user account infornmation or perform authentication and does both of these by itself thus storing things locally.
-This begs the question how can the account information be stored properlly, locally?
+This further begs the question (too much begging going on here) how can the account information be stored properlly, locally?

+Multiple ways to do that
     - i.)
 The traditional storage location file is a flat file called  `/etc/samba/smbpasswd` , this is best regraded as obsolute and is analogous to the `/etc/passwd` flat file but is still supported
     - ii.)
 There is also `tdbsam` **Trivial DataBase SAM** , is bundled with Samba, is easy to use and requires no configuration to work
     - iii.)
 There is also `ldapsam` uses an external directory service